clamsproject/app-nlp-example/README.md

 $ docker run --name clams-nlp-example --rm -d -p 5000:5000 clams-nlp-example:0.0.7
 ```

 The `--name` option gives a name to the container which we use later to stop it (if we do not name the container then Docker will generate a name and we have to query docker to see what containers are running and then use that name to stop it).
-Now you can use curl to send requests:
+Now you can use curl to send requests (not sending the -h headers for brevity, it does work without them):

 ```bash
 $ curl http://0.0.0.0:5000/